m4a1j9/s-tools/README.md

 <a id="uic"></a>
 ## Universal iterable converter (UIC)

 UIC module provides a user with two functions: **transformToIterable** and its wrapper, **createIterableTransformer**.
-UIC module is represened by uic.ts file of original project.
+UIC module is represented by uic.ts file of original project.

 **transformToIterable** is a core procedure - it defines the way an input iterable is converted to an output one.
 **createIterableTransformer** wraps **transformToIterable** to create an iterable convertor with encapsulated target iterable constructor.

 **transformToIterable** algorithm essentials:

-- Accepts 3 arguments: source iterable object, target iterable constructor and source iterable value coverter (the last is optional)
+- Accepts 3 arguments: source iterable object, target iterable constructor and source iterable value converter (the last is optional)
-- Sometimes source iterable can be consumed by target iterable constructor as it is, then source iterable value converter may be ommited
+- Sometimes source iterable can be consumed by target iterable constructor as it is, then source iterable value converter may be omitted
 - Otherwise, a proxy iterable is created, that wraps source iterable values in source iterable value converter.
 Then this proxy iterable is passed to a target iterable constructor

 ### Usage notes